 Joanna has one daughter, Megan, a graduate of Camden High School, who resides in El Cerrito, California, with her husband and two children.

-Stephen Smoak is a native of Camden who attended the local public schools graduating from Camden High School in 1992.
+As the son of two long-time educators, Stephen attended the local public schools graduating from Camden High School in 1992.
 After receiving his undergraduate degree from Furman University, Smoak attended the University of South Carolina School of Law.
-He joined the law firm of Savage, Royall & Sheheen in Camden where he became a partner in 2003.
+He joined the law firm of Savage, Royall & Sheheen in Camden in 2000.

 Stephen was twice elected to Kershaw County Council representing the 5ᵗʰ District (Camden area) from 2006-2014.
 He served as Vice-Chairman of Council during the final two years.
 He was formerly a board member for the Santee-Lynches Regional Council of Governments where he was Chairman of the Workforce Committee.

 Having served as a board member for multiple charitable entities in Kershaw County.
-Stephen is currently President of Habitat for Humanity of Kershaw County.
-He is a Past President of the Kiwanis Club of Camden and a Past President of the Kershaw County Bar Association.
+Stephen is a Past President of Habitat for Humanity of Kershaw County, a Past President of the Kiwanis Club of Camden, and a Past President of the Kershaw County Bar Association.
 Most of his time outside of work and public service to Camden revolves around his children’s various sports and activities although he occasionally finds a few hours for a round of golf.

-Stephen and his wife, Crystal have four children- Liza , Sarah Anne, Roger, and Evie.
+Stephen and his wife, Crystal, are the parents of four children- Liza , Sarah Anne, Roger, and Evie.
 They are active members of First Baptist Church in Camden.